Legislative and Regulatory Reform Act 2006: House of Lords

-The Bill moved to the House of Lords, where it was presented by Lord Bassam of Brighton and received its formal First Reading on 17 May, and House of Lords Bill 109 of the 2005–6 Parliamentary session.
+The bill moved to the House of Lords, where it was presented by Lord Bassam of Brighton and received its formal first reading on 17 May, and House of Lords Bill 109 of the 2005–06 Parliamentary session.
 It had its Second Reading on 13 June, and it was debated in a Committee of the whole house on 3 July, 10 July and 19 July.

-After completing its Committee stage on 19 July, the Bill was reported with amendments.
-The Bill had its report stage in the House of Lords on 26 October, after Parliament returned from its summer recess, and its Third Reading was held on 3 November.
+After completing its Committee stage on 19 July, the bill was reported with amendments.
+The Bill had its report stage in the House of Lords on 26 October, after Parliament returned from its summer recess, and its third reading was held on 3 November.

-The Bill received Royal Assent on 8 November 2006.
+The Bill received royal assent on 8 November 2006.

 Section 33 – Commencement

 This section provides that the Act came into force at the end of the period of two months that began on the date on which it was passed.
 The word "months" means calendar months.
 The day (that is to say, 8 November 2006) on which the Act was passed (that is to say, received royal assent) is included in the period of two months.
-This means that the Act came into force on 8 January 2007.